 Recipients will be required to annually submit a performance report documenting site work as well as any other contract deliverable.

 WEDC may impose additional reporting requirements to evaluate project performance and to ensure compliance with contract deliverables.

 Application and Awards Process:

 Applicants for a SAG should complete an application through a regional economic development director.
-The application will be assigned to an underwriter and go through the award review process.
+The completed application will be assigned to an underwriter and go through the award review process.

 For more information on application review, internal process and award distribution, please refer to WEDC’s award administration policies and procedures.